 Like this exchange, most of the zingers that we remember from The Thin Man don’t come from Dashiell Hammett, who penned the original novel that, as you might expect, is noticeably more cynical than its bubbly screen adaptation.
 While Nick and Nora’s baiting relationship in the book, famously based on Hammett’s turbulent affair with writer Lillian Hellman, provides a blueprint for the onscreen couple, something is definitely missing.
 The film froths with a joie-de-vivre that doesn’t derive from the novel, in my opinion.
 So where did it come from?

-Well, a good place to start looking is the screenplay, written by Frances Goodrich and Albert Hackett, the supremely witty team who also collaborated on two more Thin Man movies, It’s a Wonderful Life, and Father of the Bride, among many others.
+Well, a good place to start looking is the screenplay, written by Frances Goodrich and Albert Hackett, the supremely witty team who also collaborated on two more Thin Man movies, plus It’s a Wonderful Life, and Father of the Bride, among many others.

 And—here’s the kicker—Goodrich and Hackett were man and wife when they wrote it.
 In fact, they were married from 1931 to 1984, a whopping, golden 53 years.
-I always suspect that zingers are the key to a long and successful marriage.
+I always suspected that zingers are the key to a long and successful marriage.
 This real-life Nick and Nora prove it.